norbusan/certbot-debian/docs/using.rst

                       | with no webserver, or when direct integration with the local
                       | webserver is not supported or not desired.
 manual_     Y    N    | Helps you obtain a cert by giving you instructions to perform http-01_ (80) or
-                      | domain validation yourself.                                   dns-01_ (53)
+                      | domain validation yourself.
+Additionally allows you to        dns-01_ (53)
+                      | specify scripts to automate the validation task in a
+                      | customized way.
 =========== ==== ==== =============================================================== =============================

 Under the hood, plugins use one of several ACME protocol "Challenges_" to prove you control a domain.
-The options are http-01_ (which uses port 80), tls-sni-01_ (port 443) and dns-01_ (requring configuration of a DNS server on port 53, thought that's often not the same machine as your webserver).
+The options are http-01_ (which uses port 80), tls-sni-01_ (port 443) and dns-01_ (requring configuration of a DNS server on port 53, though that's often not the same machine as your webserver).
 A few plugins support more than one challenge type, in which case you can choose one with ``--preferred-challenges``.